XuewenWangUGA/snpAP/README.md

 1. python3
 2. samtools
 3. snpAD an ancient-DNA aware genotyper

+# Installation of SnpAD:
 The following is the snpAD.
 The user needs to compile snp and them put the compliled three files in the same directory of snpAlleleProbability.

-#This version of snpAD is cloned from https://bioinf.eva.mpg.de/snpAD/ for learning purpose
+This version of snpAD 0.3.5 is cloned from https://bioinf.eva.mpg.de/snpAD/ and tested to run our tool.

-This is snpAD release 0.3.5, an ancient DNA aware genotype caller.

-Installation:
 -------------

 To compile, run make.
 You'll need: